jsoliveir/ch1-docker/microservices/api.client.subscriptions/readme.md

 # Swagger Documentation

-You can check de API documentation by browing the following address
+You can check de API documentation by browsing the following address

 [http://localhost:8000/swagger/](http://localhost:8000/swagger/)